StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 The sample check we are running also sends telemetry \(metrics\) to StackState, one metric stream for each of the application components.
 Let's find that telemetry data and map it to one of our applications.

-Find the sample check's components in StackState and click on the **some-application-1** component.
-Detailed information about the component is displayed in the right panel, showing the metadata of this component.
+Find the sample check's components in StackState and select the **some-application-1** component.
+Detailed information about the component is displayed in the right panel **Selection details** tab, showing the metadata of this component.

 In the **Telemetry** section, click **ADD NEW STREAM**.
 This opens the Stream Wizard and allows you to add a new stream.
 Enter **Gauge** as the name for the stream and select the **StackState Metrics** datasource.